What is bidding?

 The ad source that submitted the highest eCPM bid will then be placed in the mediation waterfall according to the eCPM value.

 4. Mediation waterfall functions as usual and the ad request is filled

-If an Open Bidding ad source is placed first in the mediation waterfall, it will serve the ad.
+If a bidding ad source is placed first in the mediation waterfall, it will serve the ad.

-If the Open Bidding ad source is not the highest eCPM in the mediation waterfall, the waterfall ad sources will be called first.
+If the bidding ad source is not the highest eCPM in the mediation waterfall, the waterfall ad sources will be called first.

-Currently, Open Bidding ad sources do not support ad serving for the following:
+Currently, bidding ad sources do not support ad serving for the following:

 - Child-directed apps or ad requests.
 Learn more.

 Similarly, your bidding ad sources must be included as an ad technology provider.
 To select ad technology providers in AdMob, click Blocking controls in the sidebar and click the EU user consent tab.

 There are 4 bidding ad sources in the mediation group.
 Each source submits a bid for an available ad unit.
 In this example, there are no waterfall ad sources in this mediation group.
 This means that the highest bidding ad source serves the ad.

 Example 2: Bidding and waterfall ad sources in a mediation group